julKara/Defeat_the_Demonlord/README.md

 * Sprites should flip when counter-attacking
 * *AI-controlled ranged units should move to a beneficial range to avoid range-penalty.*
 * Should not pass through enemy units.
-* Drawpath should stay to show where character started.

 ## Annoying features:
 * Character located below another character should appear on top of the other character. (change node order)